Sourabh0051/Healthcare-Performance-and-Cost-Analysis-Power-Bi/README.md

 # Healthcare-Performance-and-Cost-Analysis
-A Power BI dashboard analyzing hospital performance, patient statistics, doctor payouts, and treatment costs to support data-driven healthcare decisions.
+A Power BI dashboard project focused on healthcare performance and cost analysis.
+It covers patient insights, doctor analytics, financial metrics, and operational costs using data modeling, DAX, and Power Query.
+Built for effective visualization and decision-making in hospital management.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------